Blast Applications Stock Market Value

 Blast Applications Backtested Returns

-Blast Applications secures Sharpe Ratio (or Efficiency) of -0.05, which signifies that the company had a -0.05 % return per unit of standard deviation over the last 3 months.
-Blast Applications exposes twenty-seven different technical indicators, which can help you to evaluate volatility embedded in its price movement.
-Please confirm Blast Applications' risk adjusted performance of 0.0104, and Mean Deviation of 6.28 to double-check the risk estimate we provide.
-The firm shows a Beta (market volatility) of 0.97, which signifies possible diversification benefits within a given portfolio.
-Blast Applications returns are very sensitive to returns on the market.
-As the market goes up or down, Blast Applications is expected to follow.
-At this point, Blast Applications has a negative expected return of -0.5%.
-Please make sure to confirm Blast Applications' semi deviation, jensen alpha, maximum drawdown, as well as the relationship between the coefficient of variation and sortino ratio , to decide if Blast Applications performance from the past will be repeated at some point in the near future.
+At this point, Blast Applications is out of control.
+Blast Applications secures Sharpe Ratio (or Efficiency) of 0.0238, which signifies that the company had a 0.0238 % return per unit of standard deviation over the last 3 months.
+We have found twenty-one technical indicators for Blast Applications, which you can use to evaluate the volatility of the firm.
+Please confirm Blast Applications' risk adjusted performance of (0), and Mean Deviation of 5.59 to double-check if the risk estimate we provide is consistent with the expected return of 0.18%.
+Blast Applications has a performance score of 1 on a scale of 0 to 100.
+The firm shows a Beta (market volatility) of 0.44, which signifies possible diversification benefits within a given portfolio.
+As returns on the market increase, Blast Applications' returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Blast Applications is expected to be smaller as well.
+Blast Applications right now shows a risk of 7.63%.
+Please confirm Blast Applications jensen alpha, skewness, and the relationship between the variance and treynor ratio , to decide if Blast Applications will be following its price patterns.

 Auto-correlation

-Blast Applications has poor reverse predictability.
-Overlapping area represents the amount of predictability between Blast Applications time series from 28th of May 2025 to 10th of September 2025 and 10th of September 2025 to 24th of December 2025.
+Blast Applications has poor predictability.
+Overlapping area represents the amount of predictability between Blast Applications time series from 23rd of July 2024 to 19th of April 2025 and 19th of April 2025 to 14th of January 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Blast Applications price movement.
-The serial correlation of -0.33 indicates that nearly 33.0% of current Blast Applications price fluctuation can be explain by its past prices.
+The serial correlation of 0.28 indicates that nearly 28.0% of current Blast Applications price fluctuation can be explain by its past prices.

 Residual Average0.0